irisiflimsi/harn-atlas-tools/README.md

 ## Lakes

 This determines all lakes by looking at the fill color.
 Elevation of lakes is not created, calculations are too complex at this point.
+In particular, some have elevation in (currently not recovered) text.

     python ~/bin/geo_lakes.py -t xyz -d user:password@dbname:host:port